 General Information

 There is no MacOS version of Burli NE.
-It does, however, run well on Apple hardware that runs Windows in virtualization (not all hardware does).
+It does, however, run well on Apple hardware running Windows in virtualisation (not all Apple hardware can/does) or via Citrix or Remote Apps.
+Burli NE clients run well on ARM versions of Windows; the database (MS SQL Server) does not.

-We normally recommend Windows 11 or 10 and Server 2019 or Server 2022.
-We use Microsoft’s SQL Server database and recommend the 2019 edition.
+We recommend Windows 11 for client machines and Server 2022 or Server 2025 for servers.
+We use Microsoft’s SQL Server database and recommend the 2022 edition.
 Smaller customers are welcome to use the free (but limited) SQL Server Express edition; mid-size and enterprise customers should use Standard edition for its data and processing scale and its backup and high-availability options.

 System Requirements Guide